artamim/express-nginx-loadbalancer/README.markdown

 # Express.js with Nginx Load Balancer

-A Dockerized Express.js application with multiple instances, load-balanced by Nginx, serving a simple HTML page that displays the container name.
+A Dockerized Express.js application with multiple instances, load-balanced by Nginx, serving a simple HTML page.

 ## Prerequisites
 - Docker